vnguyenbfb/vnguyenbfb.github.io/_posts/2017-06-01-Superstore Sales Analysis.md

 There is a signigicant loss for those discounted orders.
 While discounted orders generate $1,088,020 in sales (vs. $1,209,334 in sales by non-discounted orders), they generate a sub-zero profit of -$34,599.

 We will look into what causes that loss by region, customer segment, and sub-categories, ect. and more specifically how to tackle this situation for business improvement.
 We are going to use Tableau, a powerful visualization tool that can convert a seemingly endless datasets into more visual and intuitive graphs, to analyze the dataset and demonstrate the whole business story for an actionable business plan.

+*Disclaimer: Because this analysis is focused on an immediate actionable plan, this should be considered to be a part of the whole business plan.
+We are only going to discuss the areas where attention is needed first and foremost in this analysis.*

 ### 3. Analysis
 Before we jump into the analysis, I would like to firstly make sure we are on the same page of those matrixes used in the analysis.